microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 11. DMF Modules can be written and used in C or C++.

-12. DMF Modules can be written and used in both Kernel and User-mode drivers.
+12. DMF Modules can be written and used in both Kernel-mode and User-mode drivers.

 Properties of a DMF Driver